chef-boneyard/inspec-aws-old/docs/resources/aws_iam_users.md

 The following examples show how to use this InSpec audit resource.

-### Test that all users have Multi Factor Authentication enabled
+### Test that all users have Multi-Factor Authentication enabled

     describe aws_iam_users.where(has_mfa_enabled?: false) do
       it { should_not exist }